dannyperson/hiphop/README.md

 	$ gem install compass

+You will also need to install all the node dependencies:

+	$ npm install

 ### Running HipHop

-Run at least once to install all the node dependencies:

-	$ npm install

-Then you can launch HipHop with:
+You can easily launch HipHop with:

 	$ grunt run